PaloAltoNetworks/iron-skillet/docs/panos_template_guide.rst

 Address object used to reference named addresses.

+        + Sinkhole-IPv4:
-        + Sinkhole-IPv4: IP address used in security rule to block sinkhole traffic
+            + [8.x] IP address used in security rule to block sinkhole traffic
+            + [9.0] FQDN address used in security rule to block sinkhole traffic

         + Sinkhole-IPv6: IP address used in security rule to block sinkhole traffic

 Tags